 Maintenance Improves Longevity

 Good HVAC maintenance isn’t just about lowering your monthly power bills.
 Properly maintaining your HVAC unit will also ensure that it enjoys a longer operating life, saving you replacement costs.
-Most HVAC units are designed to last 15 to 20 years.
+Most HVAC units are designed to last 12 to 18 years.
 That lifespan can be much shorter if they are damaged or overworked.
 Keeping your unit in good repair and not overworking it will ensure that you get the full lifespan of your unit.
-As the average price of replacing a residential HVAC unit is around $3,000 to $7,000, it just makes sense to put a little effort into keeping your unit functional as long as possible.
+As the average price of replacing a residential HVAC unit is around $3,500 to over $10,000 depending on what type of equipment you need.
+So it just makes sense to put a little effort into keeping your unit functional as long as possible.

 A-Advantage Heating & Air Conditioning is a family-owned HVAC company that has proudly served Virginia for more than 20 years.
 With offices in Alexandria and Manassas, A-Advantage has the people and resources to handle just about any HVAC installation or repair job.
 Recognized with service awards from several leading HVAC manufacturers, the company takes great pride in its work and its reputation for customer satisfaction.
 If you want quality HVAC service from a company you can trust, contact A-Advantage today.